 So, basically: What is it?
 Why you?
 Why now?

-If I were writing an imaginary non-fiction query, it would go like the following.
-And please keep in mind that this is a quick example, and not a very good one, but it demonstrates the basic points I made above:
+If I were writing an imaginary nonfiction query example, it would go like the following.
+And please keep in mind that this is a quick brainstorm, but it demonstrates the basic points I made above:

-I’ve enjoyed reading your kidlit blog and just found an article on writing non-fiction queries.
+I’ve enjoyed reading your kidlit blog and just found an article on how to write a nonfiction query letter.
 Funny, that, because here’s mine!
 Did you know that there are only four cemeteries in the city of San Francisco?
 It’s true.
 All of the other ones were dug up during the influenza epidemic of 1918 and moved outside of city limits because of mass hysteria over contamination [true story].
 Now, Colma, CA, directly south of the city, boasts a bigger population of vintage San Francisco corpses than it does living residents.
-This is just one fun fact from my non-fiction book manuscript Spooky San Francisco.
+This is just one fun fact from my nonfiction book manuscript Spooky San Francisco.
 This book will take you on a tour of one of America’s most haunted and interesting cities, from the tunnels under Chinatown to the eerie shuttered hospital on Alcatraz Island (tourists are not allowed, but I’ve been there) [true story…I went yesterday, in fact].
 San Francisco will host the America’s Cup sailing race in 2013, so there will be renewed interest in the city just in time for my book.

 I grew up in and around San Francisco, have taken ghost tours in seven American cities [true!], and even worked at the Winchester Mystery House [okay, so it was for a day, but my roommate in college worked there for two years and I once got to spend the night with her there, just the two of us, it was awesome], the most haunted site in the Bay Area, so my interest in all things spooky runs deep.
 Through my network, I have access to all of the haunted sites that I will be showcasing, and have a team of ghost hunters standing by [believe it or not, true!] to help me with my research.
 The 1,200 word manuscript for Spooky San Francisco details the top ten haunted sites in SF, including the old Presidio Hospital, Alcatraz, Chinatown, the University of San Francisco Lone Mountain campus, and more.
 If you like this idea, I could take my show on the road and highlight the most haunted sites in other cities like New Orleans, Salem, Savannah, and New York City.